carpentries/instructor-training/_extras/checkout.md

 link posted.
 Also, examine the demo description to ensure that it is not a special session targeting a specific sub-community or language (unless you are part of that target group).

-The link to connect to the video conference is at the top of the Traning Demonstration Sessions Etherpad.
+The link to connect to the video conference is at the top of the Teaching Demos Etherpad.
 Your Trainer may send an email with confirmation and/or additional instructions prior to your demo.
 If possible, plan to use a headset with built-in microphone for the best audio experience.